Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Tennerdom
 			</td>
 			<td>
-				VisualPlugin's 10th anniversary fell on a Friday.
+				Day of VisualPlugin's 10th anniversary, which fell on a Friday.
 			</td>
 		</tr>
 		<tr>